Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 Professional Bebington Honey Bee Nest Removal

 There are 20,000 species of bee, only 7 of which are honey bees.
 We've cultivated honey bees for around 5000 years, and, more recently, they've become a protected species.
-It can be difficult to tell the difference between a regular bumblebee, which isn't protected, and a honey bee.
-If you spot signs of an infestation you should contact an expert at Young's Pest Control for advice on safe, professional Bebington honey bee nest removal.
+It can be challenging to distinguish between a regular bumblebee, which isn't covered, and a honey bee.
+If you spot signs of an infestation, you should contact an expert at Young's Pest Control for advice on safe, professional Bebington honey bee nest removal.